grafana/grafana/contribute/style-guides/documentation-markdown-guide.md

 **Example** **TODO:**, not **TODO**:.

-**Example** The following emoji are considered _acceptable:_ Radion buttons, tick marks, and heavy plus signs.
+**Example** The following emoji are considered _acceptable:_ Radio buttons, tick marks, and heavy plus signs.

 **Example** Emoji became popular in the **mid-2000's**